douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * interpreti - to interpret, to construe
 * interpreto - interpretation
 * interreto - internet
-* interrompi - to interrupt
+* interrompi - to interrupt, to disrupt
+* interrompo - disruption
 * intertempe - in the meantime
 * interveno - intervention
 * intervjuo - interview